 The fair values of cash and cash equivalents, accounts receivable, short-term debt and accounts payable approximate their carrying values.
-The fair value of long-term debt, which was \$15.7 billion and \$6.7 billion at September 30, 2016 and 2015, respectively, was determined primarily using market quotes classified as Level 1 inputs within the ASC 820 fair value hierarchy.
+The fair value of long-term debt was \$12.7 billion and \$15.7 billion at September 30, 2017 and 2016, respectively.
+The fair value of public debt was \$8.6 billion and \$9.7 billion at September 30, 2017 and September 30, 2016, respectively, which was determined primarily using market quotes classified as Level 1 inputs within the ASC 820 fair value hierarchy.
+The fair value of other long-term debt was \$4.1 billion and \$6.0 billion at September 30, 2017 and September 30, 2016, respectively, which was determined based on quoted market prices for similar instruments classified as Level 2 inputs within the ASC 820 fair value hierarchy.